Gas price. Pexels Images.

 Costco’s gasoline business falls under the Warehouse Ancillary segment.
 You may find more information about Costco’s warehouse ancillary business here: warehouse ancillary.

-Gasoline Sales As A Percentage Of Total Net Sales
+Gasoline Sales as a Percentage of Total Net Sales

 Costco’s gasoline business falls under the Warehouse Ancillary segment.
 You may find more information about Costco’s warehouse ancillary business here: warehouse ancillary.

-Gasoline Sales Revenue
+Gasoline Sales Revenue and YoY Growth

 Costco’s gasoline business falls under the Warehouse Ancillary segment.
 You may find more information about Costco’s warehouse ancillary business here: warehouse ancillary.